keijiro/ShaderSketches/README.md

 ![gif](https://media.giphy.com/media/l1BgRWXnktdmA9xew/giphy.gif)
 ![gif](https://media.giphy.com/media/3og0IUsDqjpRQwePTi/giphy.gif)

-I'm using [KodeLife] shader editor and [GPD Win] handhel PC for sketching.
+I'm using [KodeLife] shader editor and [GPD Win] handheld PC for sketching.
 In my opinion, this is the best combination of portable development.
 I created all these sketches while standing in a train.